bonham000/fcc-react-tests-module/CHALLENGE_MAP.md

 - **Props & Conditional Rendering**

-  - :blue_book: 14: Pass a string to a component using JSX functional component (Peter)
+  - :blue_book: 14: Pass a string to a component using JSX functional component (Sean)
   - :pencil2: 15: Access props using `this.props`, passing a string to a React Component (Peter)
   - :pencil2: 16: Pass an array to a component using JSX (Peter)
   - :blue_book: 17: Set the default props using the defaultProps static component property